lewisrevely/Goatee/README.md

 2) [input_refined_species.csv](https://github.com/lewisrevely/Goatee/blob/main/Refined_species.csv): This is the input file I used to run this pipeline
 3) [Main.alt.nf](https://github.com/lewisrevely/Goatee/blob/main/main.alt.nf): This is the main file within nextflow that orchestrates the sequence of programmes from an input file and provides outputs
 4) [nextflow.config](https://github.com/lewisrevely/Goatee/edit/main/nextflow.config): This is a configuration file to define where the pipeline is being run
-5) [CAFE_summary.txt](https://github.com/lewisrevely/Goatee/blob/main/CAFE_summary.txt): This is an example of one of the outputs from this pipeline